cran/remiod/README.md

 framework.
 Implemented are (generalized) linear regression models for binary data and cumulative logistic models / ordered probit models for ordered categorical data (Wang and Liu 2022).
 It is also possible to fit multiple models of mixed types simultaneously.
-Missing values in (if present) will be imputed automatically.
+Missing values in variables(if present) will be imputed automatically.

 **remiod** has two algorithmic backend.
 One is